intel/ai-containers/pytorch/README.md

 ## MLPerf Optimized Workloads

 The following images are available for MLPerf-optimized workloads.
-Instructions are available [here](https://www.intel.com/content/www/us/en/developer/articles/guide/get-started-mlperf-intel-optimized-docker-images.html).
+Instructions are available at '[Get Started with Intel MLPerf]'.

 | Tag(s)                            | Base OS        | MLPerf Round     | Target Platform                 |
 | --------------------------------- | -------------- | ---------------- | ------------------------------- |